 Peer-review started: April 6, 2022

 Published online: September 26, 2022

-Heart rate variability (HRV) and pulse-wave velocity (PWV), indicators of cardiac function, are altered in patients with spinal cord injury (SCI), suggesting that autonomic cardiac function and arterial stiffness may underlie the high risk of cardiovascular complications in these patients.
-No study has simultaneously investigated HRV and PWV in the same patients.
+While a clear correlation has been established between spinal cord injury and cardiovascular disorders, the underlying mechanism is not fully understood.
+Heart rate variability (HRV) and pulse-wave velocity (PWV), indicators of cardiac function, are altered in patients with spinal cord injury, implicating autonomic cardiac function and arterial stiffness in this mechanism.

-We observed a significant difference between participants with and without SCI with respect to the standard deviation of all normal-to-normal intervals, square root of the mean sum of squared successive risk ratio interval differences, physical stress index, total power, very-low frequency, low frequency, high frequency, and arterial elasticity.
+Factors that differed significantly between participants with and without spinal cord injury included the standard deviation of all normal-to-normal intervals, square root of the mean sum of squared successive RR interval differences, physical stress index, total power, very-low frequency, low frequency, high frequency, and arterial elasticity.

-Patients with SCI have weaker sympathetic and parasympathetic activity as well as lower arterial elasticity compared to those without, suggesting that SCI may increase cardiac function loading.
+Patients with spinal cord injury have weaker sympathetic and parasympathetic activity as well as lower arterial elasticity compared to those without, suggesting that SCI may increase cardiac function loading.

 Further investigation is needed using multi-center, cohort-matched studies with continuous assessment of HRV and PWV.
 This non-invasive assessment could be integrated into care programs for SCI patients as an indicator of the need for measures to reduce stress and increase vitality.